lifuyi/spectrum/manual.md

 - Use the **Theme** dropdown to change the color scheme
 - Available themes include Classic, Neon Glow, Ocean Depths, Fire Storm, and more
 - Create custom themes using the **Create Theme** button
+- All non-classic themes now show obvious visual effects by default
+- Theme-specific effects (glows, blurs, background patterns) are always visible
+- Background patterns are now visible for all themes except Classic

 ## Effect Toggles